 Also, the trnL-trnF and rpl32-trnL sequences for N. ulicina are from different individuals, even though available rpl32-trnL sequences for this species are heterogeneous (Nicola2019).
 But this "Frankenstein" sequence is not problematic, since all three available N. sect.
-Strongyloma trnL-trnF sequences are identical, and because trnL-trnF otherwise demonstrably is much less variable than rpl32-trnL sequence for the downstream combined ITS/cpDNA-n analysis.
+Strongyloma trnL-trnF sequences are identical, and because trnL-trnF otherwise demonstrably is much less variable than rpl32-trnF.
+The inclusion of the N. ulicina cpDNA-n sequences thus "anchored" these to the N. fuegiana rpl32-trnL sequence for the downstream combined ITS/cpDNA-n analysis.
 This was done in order to include in the combined data analysis data from at least two nominal species of N. sect.
 Strongyloma.

 NdhF.
 Kim et al. (2002) undertook an analysis spanning all Asteraceae using 975 bp from the 3' end of the ndhF gene.
 The analysis included sequences from Nassauvia digitata, N. gaudichaudii, N. lagascae, N. spinosum.
 A Perezia sequence proxied for the outgroup.
 Later, complete ndhF sequences were reported for N. pygmaea (Panero & Funk, 2008), N. achillea (Panero & Crozier, 2016), and Calopappus acerosus (Panero et al., 2014).
 These later studies used the sequences as proxies for intergeneric and not interspecific analyses, and they did not incorporate the Kim et al. (2002) data.
-For purposes of comparison with the more detailed analyses of the other loci, I aligned and analyzed the 975 bp portion available for Nassauvia and Calopappus taxa, seven sequences in all.
+For cited in those works.
+The authors reported no such alignment artifacts, and they did not make their alignments available for scrutiny.

-d.
+purposes of comparison with the more detailed analyses of the other loci, I aligned and analyzed the 975 bp portion available for Nassauvia and Calopappus taxa, seven sequences in all.14 d.
 Combined ITS and cpDNA-n.
-The combined ITS/cpDNA-n alignment13 included 27 taxa, three of which lacked trnL-trnF sequences (see above).
+The combined ITS/cpDNA-n alignment15 included 27 taxa, three of which lacked trnL-trnF sequences (see above).
 In this alignment, the proportion of total/parsimony-informative variation (including indel characters) was 39%/55% for ITS (23%32% for ITS1; 16%/23% for ITS2) and 61%/45% for cpDNA-n (18%/11% for trnL-trnF, and 43%/34% for rpl32-trnL).